 Actinic keratosis is a precancerous lesion that occasionally leads to squamous cell carcinoma development, and is considered premalignant.
-Our dermatologists at the Calabasas Dermatology Center offer a number of treatments for patients facing a skin cancer diagnosis.
+Our dermatologists at Brilliance Dermatology offer a number of treatments for patients facing a skin cancer diagnosis.

 This method is very effective for most basal cell and squamous cell cancers in less visible and functionally important areas of the body (Mohs Surgery may be preferable for tumors and cancers on the face).
 After anesthetizing the affected areas, the dermatologist cuts the tumor from the skin along with some of the surrounding tissue.
 The physician then closes the incision and applies a bandage.
 Following closure of the wound, Dr. Weitzbuch examines the tissue for cancerous cells in a lab to determine whether further treatment is needed.